 On June 20, 2006, Motorola, Inc. filed a petition with the USPTO to re-examine the '746 patent.
 On October 2, 2006, the USPTO granted the petition and ordered an inter partes re-examination of the '746 patent.
-Forgent anticipates working directly with the USPTO to vigorously defend all of the claims of the '746 patent and is currently waiting for the USPTO's first office action.
+On October 30, 2006, the USPTO issued its first office action related to this re-examination.
+This first action, which is not the final conclusion of the re-examination, denied the five claims in the '746 patent.
+Forgent has 60 days to respond to the USPTO and anticipates working directly with the USPTO to vigorously defend all of the claims of the '746 patent.